will-em/line-detection/README.md

-# Line detection running in browser
+# Line detection web app

 A web app that allows users to find edges and lines in their uploaded images.